MagusWyvern/paws2help/README.md

 ## Build Pipeline

-Netlify automatically builds the web app from each new commit to the main branch, but Firebase builds will need to be built and deploy manually using their CLI
+Netlify automatically builds the web app from each new commit to the main branch

 ## Recommended IDE Setup